 For heat transfer, use only high-quality heat transfer paper.

 Step 3: Evaluate and assess a profitable location.

 The most important aspect of the location of your business is its visibility and accessibility to a customer.
-Adopting a signage that emphasizes the name of your business as well as what it is can attract prospects.
+Adopting signage that emphasizes the name of your business as well as what it is can attract prospects.

 But it is also possible to base it inside your home.
-However, this would require you to make extra effort in your sales and marketing.
+However, this would require you to make an extra effort in your sales and marketing.
 This is where social media can help enormously to get you orders.

 Step 4: Register your business.

 The best profits from a shirt-printing business come from bulk orders.
 If you’re not a legally registered entity, then it would be hard to get orders from organizations and other businesses.

 For sole proprietorships and partnerships, you can register with the Department of Trade and Industry (DTI).
 For corporations, you must register with the Securities and Exchange Commission (SEC).